-MIA Innovation Limited is partnering with Beef + Lamb New Zealand Limited and the High Value Nutrition National Science Challenge to undertake a $2 million programme of research and development to investigate the impact of pasture raised red meat on health and well being when consumed as part of a well-balanced and enjoyable diet.
+MIA Innovation Limited is partnering with Beef + Lamb New Zealand Limited and the High Value Nutrition National Science Challenge in a $2 million programme of research and development, investigating the impact of eating pasture raised red meat on health and well being when consumed as part of a well-balanced diet.

 Much of the global research on the health, nutritional and environmental aspects of red meat is based on grain-finished farming systems, whereas New Zealand specialises in livestock farming that is uniquely natural grass-fed, antibiotic-free and hormone-free.
 We know that red meat is a highly nutritious wholefood rich in protein and minerals and when included in a balanced diet is a great way to ensure nutrient requirements are met.
-This ground-breaking new research programme seeks to explore the differences between pasture raised beef and lamb, and grain feed beef and alternative proteins.
-The goal is to balance what consumers are hearing.
+This ground-breaking research programme will explore the differences between pasture raised beef and lamb, grain fed beef and alternative proteins.

-Media Release distributed 19 November - New Zealand scientists lead the charge to expore benefits of pasture-raised beef and lamb
+November 2020 Media Release.
+New Zealand scientists lead the charge to expore benefits of pasture-raised beef and lamb